-With work showing the psychological impact of conflict in the Ukraine, David Denil is one of five Ones to Watch BJP is exhibiting at Peckham 24
+With work showing the psychological impact of conflict in the Ukraine, David Denil is now publishing a book with Dewi Lewis

-The resulting images show people a ected by the recent revolution, and how their daily lives carry on, despite the ongoing unrest, which has resulted in more than 10,000 deaths since the Euromaidan protests began in Kiev in November 2013.
-They show people in their homes and on the street, always performing tasks that Denil describes as possessing “double meaning”, inviting viewers to contemplate the metaphors that the photographer deems necessary for presenting their truth.
+The resulting images show people affected by the recent revolution, but also how their daily lives carry on, despite the ongoing unrest, which has resulted in more than 10,000 deaths since the Euromaidan protests began in Kiev in November 2013.
+They show people in their homes and on the street, always performing tasks that Denil describes as possessing “double meaning”, inviting viewers to contemplate the metaphors that he deems necessary for presenting their truth.

 “When you take photos of things you don’t connect with, there is no respect, and my ethical position is to at least have respect,” he explains.
 “If I take an image, I already know what I want to emphasise and how I want people to react to it.”

 Denil, who was for a time mentored by fellow countryman Carl de Keyzer, was the recipient of two significant awards while making the work – from Center in Santa Fe, and the Alexia Foundation, both in the US.
-He is currently completing a book of the series in collaboration with Swiss artist Melina Wilson and Myroslava Hartmond, owner of Triptych gallery in Kiev, set to be published this year.
+He is now crowdfunding a book of the project, which will be published by Dewi Lewis – the Kickstarter ends on 22 February, and those who support it will be sent a free print.